orcmid/hexo-spanner/source/_posts/tags.md

  * If tag maps were being used, it would be nice for those to be reflected on every page as the lastest.
 This suggests to me that this should be generated at server access time, from stored data.
 That changes how much on the site has to be regenerated, and might not be too intrusive.
 That does sound like considerable effort and it changes the static character of the blog.
 A quandary.

  * In the RSS feed, the specified tags (and categories) are recorded.
-The read feeder need not provide anything for them.
-There is nothing available using FeedDemon. *added 2017-12-14*
+The <strike>read feeder</strike> feed reader need not provide anything for them.
+There is nothing available using FeedDemon. *added 2017-12-14, corrected 2017-12-24*